Krishna Govinda Gupta

-Sir Krishna Govinda Gupta KCSI (স্যার কৃষ্ণগোবিন্দ গুপ্ত; 28 February 1851 – 20 March 1926) was a noted British Indian civil servant, the sixth Indian member of the Indian Civil Service, a barrister-at-law, a prominent Bengali social reformer of the 19th century and leading Brahmo Samaj personality.
+Sir Krishna Govinda Gupta KCSI (স্যার কৃষ্ণগোবিন্দ গুপ্ত; 28 February 1851 – 20 March 1926) was a British Indian civil servant, the sixth Indian member of the Indian Civil Service, a barrister-at-law, a prominent Bengali social reformer of the 19th century and leading Brahmo Samaj personality.

 Early life and education

-Krishna Govinda Gupta was born in a Baidya-Brahmin family in Bhatpara village, Sadar Police Station, Narsingdi district, near Dhaka, presently located in Bangladesh.
+Krishna Govinda Gupta was born in a Bengali Baidya-Brahmin family in Bhatpara village, Sadar Police Station, Narsingdi district, near Dhaka, presently located in Bangladesh.
 His father was Kali Narayan Gupta, a landlord of Bhatpara, and an eminent person in Brahma society.
 His mother was Annada Sundari Gupta, a daughter of Madhab Chandra Sen. His early education was carried out at Mymensingh Government School and Dacca College.
 Later, he joined the University College, London, where he successfully took the Open Competitive Examination standing second in the final examination.
 He became the seventh Indian member of the Indian Civil Service, joining the service as a probationer in 1871 coming out to India in 1873.
 He was also called to the Bar by The Honourable Society of the Middle Temple.
 His brothers were Peary Mohan Gupta, Ganga Gobinda Gupta and Benoy Chandra Gupta.
 His sisters were Subala Gupta, Bimala Das, Hemanta Shashi Sen, Soudamini Das, Chapala Dutta, Sarala Das.

 He was married to Prasanna Tara Gupta, who was a daughter of Nabin Chandra Das.

-His children were Jatindra Chandra Gupta, Hem Kusum Sen, married to Atul Prasad Sen, Saraju Sen, Ila Gupta and Nilini Gupta, married to Sir Albion Rajkumar Banerjee, ICS.
+Painter Anjolie Ela Menon is a great grand daughter thru Birendra Chandra Gupta.